leopolicastro/rails_boilerplate/README.md

 Password is defaulted to `password` for all seeded accounts.

 ## Deployment

-### The Node.js buildback must be added first or precompiling of assets may fail on Heroku: [See this issue](https://github.com/rails/webpacker/issues/1164#issuecomment-443474860)

 - `heroku create your-app-name`
 - `git push heroku master`